-- Lower the ride height to the two inch minimum travel requirement. - Install a 4th idler wheel on the rear axle. - Stiffer springs and firm preload maybe required to reduce weight transfer and help keep the skis on the ice.
-If the handling is generally good but the inside ski is lifting, increase the right rear spring preload. - Install a slide lubrication system with nozzles on the outside of the right hand slider shoes.

-•Remove non guide clips and install Fill style taller track guides (486 0616 00) on the right side of the track.
+- Lower the ride height to the two inch minimum travel requirement. - Install a 4th idler wheel on the rear axle. - Stiffer springs and firm preload may be required to reduce weight transfer and help keep the skis on the ice.
+If the handling is generally good but the inside ski is lifting, increase the right rear spring preload. - Remove non guide clips and install FIII style taller track guides (486 0616 00) on the right side of the track.